BlackMatter Ransomware Technical Analysis and Tools from Nozomi Networks Labs

 '''

-The function expects the cursor to be located at the bulk decryption function
+Should be run with the cursor at the bulk decryption function

 '''